SoftwareAG/cumulocity-alarmapp/ios/README.md

 ### Using Fastlane

-To sign the ipa, it is recommended to use [Fastlane](https://fastlane.tools).
+To sign the `IPA`, it is recommended to use [Fastlane](https://fastlane.tools).
 See documentation for [Fastlane resign](https://docs.fastlane.tools/actions/resign/) for more infos and config options, for example to change version number, display name, etc. when resigning.

 ```bash
 > fastlane run resign ipa:./AlarmApp.ipa signing_identity:"<Keychain Identity of certificate>" provisioning_profile:<path provisioning profile>